Gov’t Launch ‘UBC Front Bench’ Program to Enhance Public Engagement, First Episode Hosts ICT Ministry

 The UBC Front Bench initiative will ensure that Ugandans are well-informed about the actions and decisions of the government.

-UBC Front Bench is designed as a platform for accountability, enabling the government to openly discuss its initiatives and responsibilities with the general public.
+UBC Front Bench is designed as a platform for accountability, enabling the government to discuss its initiatives and responsibilities with the general public openly.
 The platform will enable the government through its various ministries and agencies, to account to Ugandans by going into details about what they do daily.
 The government hopes that this will foster a culture of transparency, allowing citizens to have a better understanding of the efforts being made on their behalf.

 Joram Paul Ssonko (left), News anchor at UBC with Ps.
 Ministry of ICT and National Guidance; Dr. Aminah Zawedde (centre), and Minister of ICT and National Guidance; Dr. Hon.
 Chris Baryomunsi (right) on the first episode of the UBC Front Bench.
 PHOTO: UBC